 - Transferring/Mobility- moving oneself from seated to standing, getting in and out of bed, and the ability to walk independently from one location to another

 As people age, it is normal to become slower at performing ADLs.
 Certain health issues such as a stroke or a fall can significantly affect a person’s ability to perform these activities.

 Why Does the Difference Matter?

 Knowing the difference between IADLs and ADLs helps you understand the reasons behind your loved one’s care plan.
 Medical professionals will use assessments of IADLs and ADLs to create a care plan and assign the appropriate level of health care worker needed to best care for your loved one.

 Secondly, insurance* companies care!
 Insurance companies are very specific regarding what they do and do not cover.
 For instance, Medicare only covers home care if you have a skilled medical need (something only an RN or Physical Therapist can provide) and will only allow for ADL care to be provided by a Home Health Aide if there is a skilled need present in the home.
 IADL is not covered at all under Medicare.
 Most long-term care insurance policies require you to need assistance with at least 2 ADLs for benefits to be paid out.
 The need for assistance with only IADLs will not trigger the benefits of a long-term care policy.

 *Note: Nurse Next Door provides private home care and charge a fee for our services and are not affiliated with any government programs.
 We do not accept Medicare or Medicaid.

 I hope this post has helped you understand the difference between IADLs, ADLs so that you can be an active and educated participant in your care or that of your loved one.
-For more reading on this topic, check out the additional resources below:

 Do you or an aging loved one need some assistance around the home?